PeterWaher/IoTGateway/Runtime/Waher.Runtime.Collections.Test/Output/Performance.md

 relative performance (in percent) between the `ChunkedList<T>` and the `LinkedList<T>` and `List<T>` structures.

-For all graphs, the x-axis represents the number of elements added, and the y-axis represents the relative performance, in percent.
+For all graphs, the x-axis represents the number of elements, and the y-axis represents the relative performance, in percent.
 An additional black line parallel to the x-axis marks the 100% level, where the lists perform equally.
 If the colored graph lies above this line, the `ChunkedList<T>` structure performs better than the structure represented by the graph.
 If the